colour-science/colour/docs/tutorial.rst

     2.0

-Often interpolation of the spectral distribution is needed, this is achieved with the ``colour.SpectralDistribution.interpolate`` method.
+Often interpolation of the spectral distribution is required, this is achieved with the ``colour.SpectralDistribution.interpolate`` method.
 Depending on the wavelengths uniformity, the default interpolation method will differ.
-Following *CIE 167:2005*
-recommendation: The method developed by *Sprague* (1880) should be used for interpolating functions having a uniformly spaced independent variable and a *Cubic Spline* method for non-uniformly spaced independent variable  :cite:`CIETC1-382005e`.
+Following *CIE 167:2005* recommendation: The method developed by *Sprague (1880)* should be used for interpolating functions having a uniformly spaced independent variable and a *Cubic Spline* method for non-uniformly spaced independent variable  :cite:`CIETC1-382005e`.

-We can check the uniformity of the sample spectral distribution:
+The uniformity of the sample spectral distribution is assessed as follows:

 .. code:: python